Newborn Screening Information for Families:

 We use a test called tandem mass spectrometry (MS/MS) in newborn screening to determine if an infant is at risk for amino acid, fatty acid oxidation, or organic acid disorders.
 Scientists use the term "mass" to describe a molecule's weight and charge to describe the electrical charge on the molecule.
 Since every molecule has a unique mass and charge during MS/MS analysis, we are able to identify the specific molecule present based on its mass to charge ratio.

 Newborn screening uses a tandem mass spectrometer to identify and measure amino acids and acylcarnitines that are present in a baby's dried blood spot.
 For example, if you were to grab a handful of coins, you would be able to sort out the dimes, pennies, nickels, and quarters from each other, and you would also be able to count how many of each you have.
 This is similar to how a tandem mass spectrometer works.
+Some blood spots are going to be sent for 2nd tier testing to minimize the number of false positive results reported.

 In newborn screening, if too much of an amino acid is present, the infant is at risk for an amino acid disorder.
 If too many or too few acylcarnitines are present, the infant is at risk for a fatty acid oxidation or organic acid disorder.
 This test can screen for more than 40 disorders with a single dried blood spot.